Luminous Productions: Focus

-Its initial goal was to work on video games and "other entertainment content [sic]", but later that year the studio was refocused on just making games, causing to report a thirty-three million dollar loss for the half-year ending on September 30, 2018.
+Its initial goal was to work on video games and "other entertainment content [sic]", but later that year the studio was refocused on just making games, causing to report a thirty-three million dollar loss for the half-year ending on 30 September 2018.
 The new studio's leader and Final Fantasy XV director Hajime Tabata left Luminous Productions and Square Enix around the same time, and planned future content for Final Fantasy XV was also cancelled.
 President of Square Enix Yosuke Matsuda clarified that the studio would be a "fusion of cutting-edge technology and art".

 Resources shifted to the then-unannounced Forspoken (initially dubbed Project Athia), with the studio continuing to use the Luminous Engine.
-The games protagonist, Alfre "Frey" Holland (Ella Balinska), is a young woman who uses magical powers to survive in a fantasy world.
-According to director Takeshi Aramaki, the gameplay will be focused on terrain traversal speed and fluidity.
+The game's protagonist, Alfre "Frey" Holland (Ella Balinska), is a young woman who uses magical powers to survive in a fantasy world.
+According to director Takeshi Aramaki, the gameplay is focused on terrain traversal speed and fluidity.
 Square Enix also described the game as a "narrative-driven adventure".
 It was released in 2023 for Microsoft Windows and PlayStation 5.